wu1233456/quick-notes/README.md

 + - `⌘W`: Close Quick Notes window

 ## Changelog
+### 1.1.4 (2025-01-12)
+- Added the ability to synchronize Flomo notes to XiaoJi.
+(This part of the work was done by referring to the functions of the existing plugin [浮墨同步](https://github.com/winter60/plugin-flomo-sync) in the marketplace.
+Thanks to the author for their contribution.
+I basically just integrated it.)

 ### v1.1.3 (2025-01-12)
 - Fix the issue where the sidebar of the notes occasionally fails to load when launched.